-Finally, we investigate the average task latency of all algorithms under varying numbers of task arrivals, as illustrated ent the number of tasks.
+Next, we investigate the task completion rate of all algorithms under varying numbers of task arrivals, as shown in Fig. 5, and find our algorithm's superiority over the other ent the number of tasks.

 different task arrive rate p.